Nechetnaya/recommendation_system_api/README.md

 # Recommendation System API

-Content recommender system built with FastAPI and CatBoost, using user behavior, post text, and LightFM embeddings.
+Content recommender system built with FastAPI and CatBoost, using user behavior, post text, and LightGCN embeddings.
-Developed as a pet project to learn top-N recommendation modeling and API integration.
+Developed as a pet project to learn top-N recommendation modeling, A/B testing, and API integration.

+This project includes two recommendation models with different feature sets and a full A/B test pipeline to compare their performance on held-out data.

 ---